omise/omise-ios/README.md

 Replace the string `authorizeURL` with the authorized URL that comes with the created charge and the array of string `expectedReturnURLStrings` with the expected pattern of redirected URLs array.
 Replace the string `threeDSRequestorAppURLString` with the url of your app to allow the external bank apps to navigate back to your app when required.
 Optional `threeDSUICustomization` parameter is used to customize the UI of the built-in 3DS SDK during the 3DS challenge flow.
-If you want to customize the title of the authorizing payment activity, you must use the theme customization and pass the `headerText` in the `toolbarCustomization` in the `DEFAULT` theme parameter:
+If you want to customize the title of the authorizing payment activity, you must use the theme customization and pass the `headerText` in the `toolbarCustomization`

 ```swift
 let toolbarUI = ThreeDSToolbarCustomization(